phalcon/documentation/docs/application-micro.md

 **Method in an Object**

-You can also use a method in an object as the handler.
+Use a method in an object as the handler.

 ```php
 <?php